dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/monitoring-and-telemetry.md

 ---
 uid: aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/monitoring-and-telemetry
-title: "Monitoring and Telemetry (Building Real-World Cloud Apps with Azure) | Microsoft Docs"
+title: Monitoring and Telemetry (Building Real-World Cloud Apps with Azure) | Microsoft Docs
 author: Rick-Anderson
-description: "The e-book for 'Building Real World Cloud Apps with Azure' is based on a presentation developed by Scott Guthrie.
-This e-book explains 13 patterns and practices that can he..." ms.author: riande ms.date: 07/09/2015 ms.assetid: 7e986ab5-6615-4638-add7-4614ce7b51db
+description: The e-book for 'Building Real World Cloud Apps with Azure' is based on a presentation developed by Scott Guthrie.
+This e-book explains 13 patterns and practices that can he... ms.author: riande ms.date: 07/09/2015 ms.assetid: 7e986ab5-6615-4638-add7-4614ce7b51db